Bryant Terry on ‘Black Food,’ plant-based eating and where he finds inspiration

 This is for us, by us.
 We’re talking to each other, we’re sharing our stories and best practices and joys and some sorrows and everything in between.
 And we will invite the world to look at what we’re doing, but this is for us and let’s not even think about the White gaze.
 And I feel like we pull that off.
 This feels like a love letter to our food traditions, history, ingredients, practices — everything that has sustained us.

 The thing that most excited me is when I was imagining Black people reading this book having all types of revelations and learning new things and just feeling like they’re fed, not just literally with the recipes, but also intellectually and spiritually.
-I hope that this book moves everybody, but especially Black people to a place where we appreciate and love our food traditions more than we did before.
+I hope that this book moves everybody, but especially Black people, to a place where we appreciate and love our food traditions more than we did before.

-Do you have a personal favorite piece of writing or recipe from the book?
+Do you have a favorite piece of writing or recipe from the book?

 My favorite piece in the book is the poem “Black God in the Gumbo Kitchen” by Michael Otieno Molina.
 I love that piece for a number of reasons.
 In terms of recipes, maybe because I recently made it and have been eating it a lot, I would say Gregory Gourdet’s charred red cabbage with spiced tomato relish.
 It’s really delicious, straightforward and hearty.